For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 End results after cleaning hunting rifle bore.

 I’m a firm believer in cleaning your rifle throughout the season.
-Below are some steps that I’ve been using for a long time, which my father taught me, along with some modifications I’ve learned from others.
+Below are some steps I’ve used for a long time, which my father taught me, along with modifications I’ve learned from others.
 I’ve said it before, but everything I’ve learned in long-range shooting has been from my dad.
 He has a wealth of knowledge when it comes to rifles.
 Over the years, some of the cleaning solvents I use have changed, but the general process remains the same for cleaning my hunting rifles.
-Now, before I get started, there are a plethora of ways to clean your hunting rifle barrel and lots of different brushes, mops, jags, etc that all work great.
-This is a method that has worked very well for me.

-A semi-deep clean is probably the best way to describe this process, and it is my preferred way to get a rifle shooting where it’s supposed to after all the target practice to dial in my loads and dope chart.
 The process below is the same no matter what rifle I'm shooting.
 All of the photos below show this cleaning method with a Browning rifle I was working on for a family hunt.

 When it comes to cleaning solvents for rifles, you can go down a million different rabbit holes.
-Some people will swear by one brand, and bash all the other cleaning methods, and others like some home brew mix (which is probably pretty scary unless you really know what you're doing).
+Some people will swear by one brand and bash all the other cleaning methods, and others like some home brew mix (which is probably pretty scary unless you really know what you're doing).

 We have two things we are basically trying to remove:

-For the most part, I keep my cleaning solvent list pretty simple.
+For the most part, I keep my cleaning solvent list pretty simple:

 Notes on cleaning solvents: There are plenty of different options out there.
 My family and I have used Hoppes, KG Industries, Montana Extreme, SharpShoot-R (Patch Out and Accelerator), Shooter's Choice, Bore Tech (C4 Carbon Remover and CU+2 Copper Remover), Bullet Central (ThorroClean Bore Cleaner and ThorroClean Bore Flush), and Sweets throughout the years.